software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 2
 >
 > _One of the team members_ should fork the [example project repository]({{site.example_project_link}}).
-Choose the "Owner" as the organization you created previously and give the repository a descriptive name, such as "quizzer" and a description.
+Choose the "Owner" as the organization you created previously and give the repository a descriptive name and a description.
 The forked repository will become your project's repository where you start working on the project.

 {: .important-title }